patrickbucher/daily-haskell/diary.md

 Update: That wasn't convincing, for I won both games against the strongest opponents using hints at both levels 5 and 3.
 I'm probably pruning the wrong way.

+I figured out the issue: I confused the siblings with the children.
+I always need to evaluate the complete sub-tree for each node in order to establish its value.
+However, I must not use the alpha and beta values depending on that value for calculating the children.
+This is why the program got stuck.

+However, there was no pruning happening during my tests.
+But upon reducing the grid size to four, I noticed that pruning was really working!
+So the first couple of moves on the full-size grid don't restrict the outcome in any meaningful way, so no pruning can be applied.
+The game is still open.

+Pruning only has an effect starting from the ninth(!) move: I counted 3,005,288 leaves in the full tree versus 3,002,699 in the pruned tree, resulting in a reduction of a meager 2589 leaves, i.e. less than one percent reduction.
+This is quite a bummer in terms of the practicality of strong computer opponents, but on the other side corresponds with my observation: A player dominating in terms of his score can lose the game within the last couple of moves, especially if the other player occupies the corners.

+So, this concludes my experiments with Reversi in terms of my plan.
+After a detour of more than two weeks, I now feel prepared to continue with the tic-tac-toe exercises.
+I'd like to revisit Reversi once I learned the basics about concurrent Haskell; parallelizing the Minimax search algorithm is probably the stronger optimization than Alpha-Beta pruning, at least for the first couple of moves.

 # Day 43 (Fr, 2025-09-19)

 Little time this morning: I decided to ditch my `buildTreeAB` implementation.
 First, I want to get rid of the `Maybe Int` for the node value in favour of a `Int`, because in Reversi, every node in the game tree always has a value; it just might not be the one propagated from below.
 In fact, I might need the latter value as a return value of an evaluation function, but I have to consider this when I have more time on the weekend.